Anti-graft watchdog censures 137 at China's biggest bank ICBC

 On Tuesday, the Central Commission for Discipline Inspection (CCDI), in a statement on its official website, said an investigation uncovered 25 instances of violations of Chinese Communist Party discipline at ICBC involving 47 people.

-The CCDI said offences included organising prohibited internal banquets and accepting holidays from clients, and that it gave offenders warnings with different degrees of severity.
+The CCDI said offences included organizing prohibited internal banquets and accepting holidays from clients, and that it gave offenders warnings with different degrees of severity.

 The watchdog said there were 18 other types of disciplinary cases involving 90 employees, some of whom received warnings while others were fired.
 It did not elaborate on the offences.